smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 In a real-life scenario, you may wish to show the user a map or list of all available seats in order to ask them where they are located.
 This example is only meant to show you how to access the available data, and not how to build your UI/UX.

-An array of seats can be found in the `seatLocationCapability`s `seat` array.
-Each `SeatLocation` object within the `seats` array will have a `grid` struct.
-This struct will tell you the seat placement of that particular seat.
+An array of seats can be found in the `seatLocationCapability`'s `seat` array.
+Each `SeatLocation` object within the `seats` array will have a `grid` parameter.
+The `grid` will tell you the seat placement of that particular seat.
 This information can be very useful for creating a map or list for users to select from.

 @![iOS]
 ##### Objective-C